underscoreio/essential-scala/src/pages/collections/seq.md

 res10: Seq[Int] = List(1, 2, 3, 4, 5, 6)
 ~~~

-Another of Scala's general syntax rules -- any method ending with a `:` character becomes **right associative** when written as an infix operator.
+Another of Scala's general syntax rules---any method ending with a `:` character becomes **right associative** when written as an infix operator.
 This rule is designed to replicate Haskell-style operators for things like list prepend (`::`) and list concatenation (`:::`).
 We'll look at this in more detail in a moment.

 {% comment %}
 ### Updating elements